bigtangle/server/Bugs.md

 ## check of multi publish and unify "chain"
 ## revoke published token should be possible -- > add a field in token table analog to outputs confirmed

+userdata and vos modify param from eckey to list of eckey